GENERALBYTESCOM/batm_test_public/README.md

   1680×1050 (16:10)
   1440×900  (16:10)
   1280×800  (16:10)
-- Tests are optimized for these screen resolutions.
-Using unsupported resolutions may cause SikuliX visual matching to fail.
+- Tests are optimized for these resolutions.
+Using other resolutions may reduce the reliability of SikuliX visual matching.
-- Tests are designed and verified on BATM 10 and BATM 7 terminals.
-Other models may require adjustments.